maoaiz/django-admin-conf-vars/README.rst

         ...
         a = config.MY_TIME_VAR
         b = config.MY_OTHER_VAR
+        ...

+Simple!
 Now you can edit those variables with the django admin

 # How it works
 --------------
-django_admin_conf_vars use the Singleton design pattern to guarantee that only exist one instance of your configuration variables and your view calls doesn't use the database every time, but rather a single object with your variables as attributes.
+django_admin_conf_vars use the Singleton design pattern to guarantee that only exists one instance of your configuration variables and your view calls doesn't use the database every time, but rather a single object with your variables as attributes.
 See `global_vars.py <https://github.com/MaoAiz/django-admin-conf-vars/blob/master/django_admin_conf_vars/global_vars.py>`_.

 # Author